-To make Zaatar Spice, you will need very few ingredients.
+To make Za’atar, you will need very few ingredients.

 White Sesame Seeds – I have used white sesame seeds.
 You can use either Unhulled or Hulled.
 I prefer using unhulled in my cooking as they are healthier than the hulled ones.

-In this, sesame seeds are dry roasted before adding it into the recipe.
+In this, sesame seeds are dry roasted before adding with other ingredients.

-Sumac is a very important ingredient added in this spice mix so do not skip it.
-Flavour it using sea salt.
+Sumac is a very important ingredient added in Za’atar so do not skip it.

 Step By Step Recipe